dustinpfister/blog_posts/_posts/threejs-camera-perspective.md

 ## 1 - What to know before hand

-This is not an introduction to three.js, or any additional skills that are required first in order to start working with something like three.js such as javaScript, and web programing in general.
-I assume that you have working knowledge of javaScript, and have started working with some basic three.js examples. however if you feel that you could stand to gain a deeper understanding of perspective cameras in three.js this post might be of interest.
+This is not an [introduction to three.js](/2018/04/04/threejs-getting-started/), or any additional skills that are required first in order to start working with something like three.js such as javaScript, and web programing in general.
+I assume that you have working knowledge of javaScript, and have started working with some basic three.js examples.
+However if you feel that you could stand to gain a deeper understanding of perspective cameras in three.js this post might be of value to you.
+In this section I will still be going over a few things that you might want to read up more on if you are still fairly new to threejs, or have still not picked up every little detail just yet that might be good to know.

 ### 1.1 - Read up more on the Object3d base class